ChristopherBrum/ChristopherBrum/README.md

 # 👋 Hi, I'm Christopher Brum 👨‍💻

-🚀 I'm a full-stack Software Engineer based in Portland, Oregon, driven by a passion for problem-solving and a love for collaborative development.
-I thrive in team settings as well as working solo.
-I enjoy embracing new technologies, appreciate effective communication, and love good ol' problem-solving.
-Let's turn ideas into elegant solutions together! 💻✨
+🚀 I’m a full-stack Software Engineer based in Portland, Oregon with experience with JavaScript, TypeScript, Node.js, Ruby, Go, PostgreSQL, MongoDB, React, Docker, and AWS.
+I'm passionate about creative problem solving and I'm always eager to learn new technologies. 💻✨

 ---